cjavdev/vim-curriculum/part1/plugins.md

 common).
 I've tried both pathogen and [vundle][vundle] and you **must** use [vundle][vundle].

-Using vundle makes adding and instlaling plugins to use with vim much like adding gems to a `Gemfile`.
+Using vundle makes adding and installing plugins to use with vim much like adding gems to a `Gemfile`.

 Follow [these instructions][vundle-quick-start] and get vundle installed